Great Rann of Kutch: Tourism

 The Government of Gujarat hosts an annual 3-month long Rann Utsav festival from December to February every year near Dhordo village in a 500 km^{2} white salt desert.
-Rann Utsav has cultural programs such as the BSF Camel show held at 5 pm, adventure activities like hot-air ballooning, many stalls selling trinkets, handicrafts, food, etc. as well as camel cart excursion, paramotoring, golf carts, ATV rides, yoga and meditation.
-During the festival 3 to 4-day events are also held at many other exotic locations around the larger Kutch area to expose tourists to the native culture and food, for example, semi-arid grasslands of the Banni reserve exhibits folk architecture, arts and crafts of the area, and folk dance and dance music events are held at several locations with a bonfire under the moon.
+Rann Utsav has cultural programs such as the BSF camel show, adventure activities like hot-air ballooning, handicrafts, food, etc. as well as camel cart excursions, paramotoring, golf carts, ATV rides, yoga and meditation.
+During the festival 3 to 4-day events are also held at many other exotic locations around the larger Kutch area, for example, semi-arid grasslands of the Banni reserve exhibits folk architecture, arts and crafts of the area, and folk dance and dance music events are held at several locations with a bonfire under the moon.
+Specially built local houses are also used to house tourists.

-Rann Utsav gives visitors not only a chance to experience a full moon on salt deserts but also get a taste of the local culture, cuisine, and hospitality.
-Specially built local houses are also used to house tourists to give them a taste of local traditions.
-Many adventure clubs and travel clubs organise expeditions.

 Handicrafts

 Some women and young girls make their living by selling different types of Kutch embroidered cloths.
 The embroidery is of various styles such as Rabari, Ahir, Sindhi, Banni, Mutwa, Ari and Soof, some of which include mirror or bead inlays.